Out of Africa projects

 Tracking declining migrant species

-Tracking migrant species will allow us to locate where exactly they winter and which areas they use to refuel on their journeys.
-Once we know this we can look at the challenges affecting them in these areas, which will help our understanding about why populations are declining.
-As part of the Out of Africa projects we have tracked Nightingales to Africa with geolocators and are currently satellite tracking 5 Cuckoos, as featured on Springwatch.
+Tracking migrant species and fieldwork within Africa will reveal which areas they use to refuel on thier journeys and locate where exactly they winter within the country.
+Once we know this we can look at the challenges affecting them there to help our understanding about why populations are declining.
+As part of the Out of Africa projects we are tracking numerous species using different technologies available, some of which are detailed below.

 Fieldwork in Africa